CMHAAorg/cmhaa-website/site/content/membership.md

     leadtext: "We welcome businesses of all sizes and from all sectors as members.
       By becoming a member, your business will:"
   - type: split_title_content
+    leadtext: >-
-    leadtext: "CMHAA members are responsible for taking action on employee mental health and wellbeing within their organisations.
-In addition to an annual membership fee, we ask that our members commit to the following:"
+      CMHAA members are responsible for taking action on employee mental health and wellbeing within their organisations.
+In addition to an annual membership fee, we ask that our members commit to the following:

+      d
     title: Membership requirements
     image: ""
     content: >-